Teatro Amazonas opera house with golden dome rising above the Amazon rainforest canopy in Manaus, Brazil

 Q: Where do cruise ships dock in Manaus?

 A: Ships dock at the floating port on the Rio Negro.
-The port adjusts with seasonal water level changes (up to 30 feet variation).
-Downtown is 10-15 minutes by taxi.
+The port adjusts with seasonal water level changes of up to 30 feet.
+Downtown Manaus is 10-15 minutes by taxi from the terminal.
+The fare runs approximately $6-10 each way.

 Q: What is the Meeting of the Waters?

-A: Where the black Rio Negro and muddy Amazon River (Rio Solimões) flow side by side for 4+ miles without mixing.
-Different temperatures, speeds, and densities keep them separate.
-Half-day boat tour essential.
+A: The Meeting of the Waters is where the black Rio Negro and muddy Amazon River (Rio Solimoes) flow side by side for four or more miles without mixing.
+Different temperatures, speeds, and densities keep the waters separate.
+A half-day boat tour is the best way to experience it and costs $30-50 per person when booked independently.

 Q: Can I see pink dolphins?

 A: Yes — Amazon river dolphins (boto cor-de-rosa) inhabit local waters.
-Sightings possible on river tours; swimming with them offered at eco-lodges.
+Sightings are possible on river tours; swimming with them is offered at eco-lodges.
 Ethical operators prioritize wild dolphin welfare over guaranteed interactions.
+Tours cost approximately $45 per person.

 Q: Is piranha fishing safe?

-A: Yes — piranha fishing excursions are common and safe with guides.
-Despite reputation, piranhas rarely attack humans.
+A: Yes — piranha fishing excursions are common and safe with experienced guides.
+Despite their reputation, piranhas rarely approach humans.
 Fishing uses simple poles with raw meat bait.
-Catch often cooked for lunch.
+Your catch is often cooked for lunch.
+Budget about R$80 ($16) for the experience.

 Q: Do I need vaccinations?

-A: Yellow fever vaccination strongly recommended and sometimes required for Amazon travel.
-Consult travel medicine clinic 4-6 weeks before departure.
-Malaria prophylaxis may be advised depending on itinerary depth into rainforest.
+A: Yellow fever vaccination is strongly recommended and sometimes required for Amazon travel.
+Consult a travel medicine clinic four to six weeks before departure.
+Malaria prophylaxis may be advised depending on how deep your itinerary goes into the rainforest.

 ← Back to Ports Guide